JMPotionwiz/Book-Binder/README.md

 `book_binder:construct/output {no arguments}`: Attempts to create a writen book item entity containing a copy of the second set of pages within storage.
 Note: said item entity despawns in 2 game ticks, to prevent clutter.
 Fails if there aren't any pages in the second set of pages within storage.

 `book_binder:construct/clear {no arguments}`: Removes all pages from the second set of pages within storage.
-<br/><br/><br/>

----
-Reading all of this back, it sounds kind of confusing.
-I might make a simple video to demonstrate these functions...